illucid-matthew/slint-swift-bindings/README.md

     Hello from the Swift application 🏗️!
     Hello from the Swift library! 🔨
-    Setting up timer
+    Setting up timer ⏰ (random value: 28)
-    Starting event loop
+    Starting event loop 🔁

 And then it will hang for 5 seconds.
-Then crash and die.
-I don't know why yet.
+Then, you'll see:

+    Called from event loop 👍 (random value: 28)
+    Done! 🤓

 ## Structure